lincolnjohnson/SunriseClock/ReadMe.md

 - 1x NPN transistor (KSD882YSTU used)
 - 2x 2.2k resistors
 - 1x 12V relay (ALKS321 used)
+- 2x 11 pin female headers to enable easy replacement of arduino in case of failure
+- 3x 6 pin headers to connect 3208 matrix and switches board
+- 1x 5 pin header to connect RTC
+- 1x screw terminal header for power connection to power supply
 - Various hookup/connection wires
 - Breadboard if no PCB